Image Embedded Shapes

 - Insert a visualization by clicking on the Insert Visualization button in the button bar

 - The New/Edit dialog appears.
 Enter a name for the visualization and click OK

-- Drag a database shape from the basic shapes panel, or use the icon on the Insert Entity drop down menu in the button bar.
+- Drag a database shape from the basic shapes panel, or use the icon on the Insert Entity drop-down menu in the button bar.

-- To give the database a new name, select the Text Attributes panel, expand it by clicking on the name of the panel.
+- To give the database a new name, select the Text Attributes panel, and expand it by clicking on the name of the panel.
 Enter a name in the Title field, press TAB

 - You will see the name of the shape change.
 Click Save Visualization, to save your changes